ITISFoundation/osparc-docs/docs/d1.1-report/tech/parts/server-side.md

 can be time-consuming and complex compared to scripting languages-based libraries.
-Containerization of the development environment (i.e., compilers, etc.) might lighten this inconvenience but it is definitively more demanding than any other solution based on javascript or other scripting language
+Containerization of the development environment (i.e., compilers, etc.) might lighten this inconvenience but it is definitively more demanding than any other solution based on javascript or other scripting language.
 - No clear separation between server and client.
 The documentation shows that this is intentionally avoided by design, but it can become an issue when the target is to clearly control the responsibilities of each side (e.g., to reduce communication between both sides).
-First trials show a high level of communication with the server even for simple operations that could be easily delegated to the client side
+First trials show a high level of communication with the server even for simple operations that could be easily delegated to the client side.
-- The license scheme makes it incompatible with the MIT license, which is the desirable scheme for this platform
+- The license scheme makes it incompatible with the MIT license, which is the desirable scheme for this platform.

 ## Python [flask]/[sanic]